bravesoftdz/IP-Network-8-Channel-Relay-Control-Board-Controlled-by-Delphi/README.md

 # 8-Channel-Network-Relay-Controlled-by-Delphi

 This code is a sample project for 8 channel relay control in LAN by Sokcet.
 It's very easy to use.
-Only set the IP

-and Port and click "Scan" button for Initialization.

 The software according to KinCony's KC868-H8/W or KC868-H32/W smart controller's protocol.
 The protocol is easy to use.When